-On August 7, 2014, the Company entered into an Employment and Chairman Compensation Agreement with Mr. Holtzman.
-Pursuant to the terms of the agreement, Mr. Holtzman serves as both an employee of the Company, reporting to the Board, and, in his capacity as Chairman of the Board, as Executive Chairman, with the duties of the Chairman of the Board as set forth in the Company's Third Amended and Restated By-Laws.
+Pursuant to an Employment and Chairman Compensation Agreement entered into on August 7, 2014, Mr. Holtzman serves as both an employee of the Company, reporting to the Board, and, in his capacity as Chairman of the Board, as Executive Chairman, with the duties of the Chairman of the Board as set forth in the Company's Fourth Amended and Restated By-Laws.
 The initial term of the agreement is for two years.
 Commencing August 7, 2015, the agreement can be automatically extended for an additional one-year term on each anniversary date.
+Accordingly, the current expiration date of the agreement is August 7, 2017.
 As compensation for the employment services, Mr. Holtzman receives an annual base salary of \$24,000 and, as compensation for his services as Executive Chairman, Mr. Holtzman receives annual compensation of \$372,750.
-A complete summary of all compensation and consulting fees paid to Mr. Holtzman is described above under "Director Compensation-Executive Chairman Compensation."